RobinBuschmann/react.di/README.md

 parent components.

 #### Importing modules in other modules
 Modules can be imported in other modules to share its providers.
-To make this possible the modules that are using import need to be nested  in parent module:
 ```typescript jsx
 @Module({providers: [CommonService]})
 class CommonModule extends Component {}